kanchukaitis/Nature-Communications-2023-SAM/README.md

 # SAM Assimilation
-This repository contains code used to assimilate the Southern Annular Mode index over the Common Era from King et al. (2022)
+This repository contains just the code used to assimilate the Southern Annular Mode index over the Common Era from King et al. (2022).
+For the complete repository, which includes the external or ancillary code for doing the assimilation as well as the input and output data files and the final reconstruction (approximately 8GB), please visit the complete Zenodo repository [here](https://zenodo.org/records/8156908).

 ## Citation
 King, J., K.J.
 Anchukaitis, K. Allen, T. Vance, A. Hessl, Trends and variability in the Southern Annular Mode during the Common Era, Nature Communications, 14, 2324, doi:10.1038/s41467-023-37643-1, 2023.

 ## Contents
-This repository holds the code used to implement the analyses and figures in the paper.
-For NetCDF files of the input and output, please see the Zenodo directory [here](https://zenodo.org/records/8156908).
+This repository holds just the code used to implement the analyses and figures in the paper, not including the DASH core and PDSI proxy systems model.
+For the complete code and data, which includes the NetCDF files of the input and output, please see the Zenodo directory [here](https://zenodo.org/records/8156908).

 * `Analysis`: This folder contains the code used to implement the analyses, as well as all intermediate output files produced by the code.
 We recommend users begin with the `runAnalysis.m` script, which demonstrates how to run all the code required to reproduce the analysis.